I am a serious crochet addict. You will likely find me surrounded by my favourite yarn and a few hooks in my hair.

 - Round 2: *Ch 3.
 In next dc, (dc, trc, dc) Ch 3, sl st in next dc.
 Repeat from * around.

 Small flower pattern to sit in the middle of the large outer one:

 - work into ring, *ch 3.
 Make a trc within one step of completion (two loops left on hook.
 Repeat from # one time.
 YO, draw through all three loops

 - Repeat from * five times.
 Join, finish off with a long tail

 I use a long tail to attach the two flowers together and then attach both onto the headband.

 You can decorate your flower with a button or use pretty butterfly jewels like we did.
 They get easier to make with practice, and soon you will be able to create your own designs without even needing a pattern.

 This is my own pattern which I used on a cute baby hat.

-It is also the pattern for the cream-colored one used in the introduction photo
+This chunky crocheted headband is very easy to make.
+It is also the pattern for the cream-colored one shown above.

 Use a really chunky yarn or hold two strands together to achieve an awesome chunkier effect.